swift502/EquimercConverter/README.md

 # EquirectangularMercatorConverter

-Two-directional image projection converter.
+Bi-directional image projection converter.
 Single-script, readable Python.

 Converts images between equirectangular and mercator projections.
 Expands the image to new aspect ratio and fills in missing pixels using nearest sampling.